Dwarfess/Web-application/README.md

 ```
 6. To stop the application, press CTRL+C

 **ATTENTION: In order to run the application on your computer, you must first be running MongoDB.
-Detailed description of the installation of the mongoDB [here](https://metanit.com/nosql/mongodb/1.2.php)**
+Detailed description of the installation of the mongoDB you can find [here](https://metanit.com/nosql/mongodb/1.2.php)**

 ## Unauthorized users can